Dead Ringer (1964)

 “You really hate me, don’t you?
 You’ve never forgiven me in all these years.”

 What Ever Happened to Baby Jane?
-(1962) was a huge hit and success in the film industry always begets copycats.
-Although it was never intended to be more than a Baby Jane wannabe, Dead Ringer turned out really well.
+(1962) was a huge hit, and success in the film industry always begets copycats.
+Although it was never intended to be more than a Baby Jane wannabe, Dead Ringer turned out rather well.
 The story is bonkers and star Bette Davis’s double-service of smoked ham is delicious — the film is lots of fun!

-Inspired by an obscure 1940s Mexican movie with Dolores del Río (The Fugitive), Dead Ringer was originally prepared by Warner Bros. for actress Lana Turner (The Bad and the Beautiful), who bailed out at the last moment.
-Davis agreed to make the movie after Warners offered her a beefy paycheck and promised to hire Davis’s friend, actor Paul Henreid (Casablanca and Now, Voyager), to direct the movie.
+Inspired by a 1940s Mexican movie, Dead Ringer was originally prepared by Warner Bros. for actress Lana Turner (Peyton Place), who bailed out at the last moment.
+Davis agreed to make the movie after Warners offered her a beefy paycheck and promised to hire Davis’s old pal, actor Paul Henreid (Casablanca), to direct the movie.

-If anything, Dead Ringer demonstrates how Davis was able to elevate a film by sheer force of will.
-Plot holes are plentiful so this is one of those movies that requires a fair amount of suspension of disbelief from viewers.
-Risk-takers won’t be disappointed — Davis’s charisma alone makes this exercise in Grand Guignol fun to watch.
+If anything, Dead Ringer shows how Davis was able to elevate a film by sheer willpower.
+Plot holes are plentiful, so this is one of those movies that requires a fair amount of suspension of disbelief from viewers.
+But, as I said before, Davis’s double-headed performance makes this murder-mystery fun to watch.

 Gallons of dark humor also enhance the dubious narrative.
 As ironies keep piling up, I guarantee that you will chuckle every time the film hits you with one of its wacky twists.
-Dead Ringer even offers a series of moral lessons: “be happy with what you have,” “jealousy is bad,” “let go of the past,” and more important, “before you embark on a journey of revenge, dig two graves.”
+Dead Ringer even offers a series of important moral lessons: “be happy with what you have,” “jealousy is bad,” “let go of the past,” and more importantly, “before you embark on a journey of revenge, dig two graves.”
+I’m sure you get the point.

 Conclusions & Final Thoughts:

-Dead Ringer is nowhere as thrilling as What Ever Happened to Baby Jane? (few films are), but it is grand entertainment of the ghoulish kind.
-The film is surprisingly polished and well-acted, and there’s a good chance that you’ll laugh your head off as you watch Bette Davis try to out-act Bette Davis.
+Though not as good as Robert Aldrich’s 1962 classic What Ever Happened to Baby Jane?, Dead Ringer is fist-rate entertainment of the Grand Guignol kind.
+The film is well-crafted (actor Paul Henreid does a surprisingly good job as director) and well-acted, and there’s a good chance that you’ll laugh your head off as you watch Bette Davis try to out-act Bette Davis.
+Recommended.
 B&W, 115 minutes, Not Rated.

 6 responses to “Dead Ringer (1964)